-- Spread it on a piece of homemade bread (my favorites are artisan, french or white)
+- Spread it on a piece of homemade bread (my favorites are artisan bread, French bread or dinner rolls).

-- Add as a topping on breakfast recipes like crepes, pancakes, biscuits or waffles
+- Add as a topping on breakfast recipes like crepes, pancakes, biscuits or belgian waffles.

-- As a topping for vanilla ice cream or a banana split
+- As a topping for yogurt, vanilla ice cream or a banana split.

 Strawberry Jam Recipe